Follow-up: Quick Sort Implementation and Applications

 Prerequisites

-First, let's take a look at the code framework of quicksort:
+First, let's look at the main code framework for quick sort:

 void sort(int[] nums, int lo, int hi) {